EloyRoger/brandonp-shoe-catalogue-api-frontend/README.md

 * Add new shoes to your stock
 * When a sale is made, stock is automatically adjusted accordingly
-* Total is calculated, so the the customer would just need to be redirected to the appropriate checkout service.
+* The total is calculated, so the customer would just need to be redirected to the appropriate checkout service.

 ### Usage:

-1. Navigate to the home page
+1. Go to the home page

 2. Click on the "Admin" section on the navigation bar.

-3. Fill out the form.
+3. Complete the form with the required details.

 4. Submit the form by clicking the "ADD" button.